Skip to main content

 What happens if something is damaged during construction?

-Prior to the start of construction, we photo document the condition of the project area, and your property.
+We photo document the condition of the project area and your property prior to the start of construction.
 If something on your property is damaged during construction, the responsible contractor or utility owner will repair it.
-Your property will be left in the condition it was prior to construction.
+Your property will be left in its prior condition.
 Please contact us if you have questions or concerns specific to your property.

 How will construction affect access to my property?

-Will neighbors share a trench that is on private property?
+Will neighbors share a trench on private property?

 No, each property is required to have its own individual trench.